joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

 * Delete
 * Action

-Each role can be assigned to a specific Resource, Subscription, Management Group or Resource Group through an 'Assignment' _(you are assigning a role if you give someone Contributor rights to a Resource Group, for example)_.
+Each role can be assigned to a specific Resource, Subscription, Management Group or Resource Group through an 'Assignment' _(you assign a role if you give someone Contributor rights to a Resource Group, for example)_.

 These permissions can be manipulated and custom roles created.